 Typically, all TV sets come with an antenna.
-The antenna enables signals and sends signals to the TV and makes whatever you are watching clear and enjoyable.
+The antenna enables and sends signals to the TV, making whatever you are watching clear and enjoyable.
 Sometimes, these antennas can get glitchy, making you lose signals while watching TV.
-Also, the antenna can get spoilt and will need to get repaired.
+Also, the antenna can be broken and will need to get repaired.

 Luckily, you can use easy DIY (Do It Yourself) hacks to get yourself another antenna using available materials at home.
 Using a coaxial cable is an alternative way to make a TV antenna.

 A coaxial cable is a transmission line prominent amongst cable operators, tech companies, internet providers, etc., to transmit data signals.
 This cable consists of an inner conductor enclosed by a circular conducting shield.
 Coaxial cable is also used in the house; it is reliable and transmits data accurately.

 One of the most prominent coaxial cable features is its shielded design, allowing the swift transmission of data.
 There are three primary coaxial cable sizes; the RG-6, RG-11, and RG-59.